eformsignen/eformsignen.github.io/help/chapter8.rst

 Documents created in eformsign can be safely stored for long periods of time.

-All documents are stored in a file format for long-term storage (PDF/A) and only members with document management permission can open and delete them.
+All documents are stored in a file format for long-term storage (PDF/A) and only members with document manager permission can open and delete them.

 1. Click the download icon (|image12|) on the right side of the document list.